ofir1080/hole-filling-algorithm/README.md

-*Answers to questions in answers.pdf*
+*Answers to questions are in answers.pdf*

 # Hole Filling Algorithm